Do you love castles and fairy tales? Here are the best castles in Luxembourg.

 I have toured both the ruins and the Renaissance castle and got to taste the famous Beaufort cassero – a blackcurrant liqueur produced in the castle from a secret recipe.
 As a result, I may or may not have needed to check-in my luggage because of few bottles of that deliciousness.

-Oh, and I got to play around with my camera a bit and pretend to be a character from Middle Ages as you can see on the picture above.Ruins or fully restored castles, Luxembourg has everything for every castlelover! #castlehoppingClick To Tweet
+Oh, and I got to play around with my camera a bit and pretend to be a character from the Middle Ages as you can see in the picture above.Ruins or fully restored castles, Luxembourg has everything for every castle lover! #castlehoppingClick To Tweet

 Esch-Sur-Sûre Castle, now a ruin, looming over a small town of Esch-Sur-Sûre is protected by a sharp meander in the River Sûre which makes for a perfect location from a strategic point of view.

 Shortly after buying a castle in 927 Meginaud started to construct the big residential tower from which the castle started to expand in the 13th and 15th century.
 It started to lose its glory from the 18th century on until the state of Luxembourg acquired it in 2005.

 It started to lose its glory from the 18th century on until the state of Luxembourg acquired it in 2005.

 The site hosts many fun festivals such as ‘Night of Legends’, ‘Waiters’ Race’ and ‘Ghost Night’ and is open to the public whole year round.

 The castle ruins are a great attraction but what got my attention when I was researching Luxembourg attractions before my visit was the town of Esch-Sur-Sûre itself.
 The smallest town of Luxembourg with 250 inhabitants.